Chris Gabrieli, Chairman (Biography)

 Chris Gabrieli was appointed to the Board of Higher Education by Governor Baker in March 2015.
 He is the co-founder of three non-profit education innovation and reform initiatives and a lecturer at Harvard’s Graduate School of Education.

-As the co-founder of Massachusetts 2020/the National Center on Time & Learning, Gabrieli has been at the forefront of the movement to expand learning time for disadvantaged students.
+As the co-founder of Massachusetts 2020 / National Center on Time & Learning, Gabrieli has been at the forefront of the movement to expand learning time for disadvantaged students.
 He is the Chairman of the Springfield Empowerment Zone Partnership, a groundbreaking partnership between the state and district aimed at accelerating success for middle school students.
 He is a Partner Emeritus at Bessemer Venture Partners where he helped entrepreneurs build biotechnology companies.

 Gabrieli has served in several higher education board roles at Harvard, Boston University’s School of Public Health and Clark University.